8.2.3 Paternity -

 When a child is removed from a home and placed in out-of-home care by court order or through voluntary placement, DFS may request child support services which may include paternity establishment and genetic testing.
 DFS will determine if a child support referral is appropriate based upon DFS Policy 6.2 Child Support for Child in Out-of-Home Care.

-There may also be instances in which DFS would like genetic testing even though the Wyoming CSE Program has already identified or established a legal father.
+There may also be instances in which DFS would like genetic testing even though the Wyoming CSP has already identified or established a legal father.
 DFS will proceed in the following way for the each scenario:

 1) Termination of Parental Rights.
 DFS wants a genetic test to make sure all possible fathers are given notice of a Termination of Parental Rights.